fusedio/fused-local/README.md

 - Multiple outputs from one function not supported yet (coming soon).
 - Generally configuring layers/the map from code.
 - Progress indication, invalidating old tiles, etc.
+- The dependencies are _insane_.
+There's a lot to pare down.

 ## Developing